 While Human Services and Social Work share several areas of overlap, they are two distinct fields.
 Both are concerned with empowerment and the overall good of the community.
-Social workers more often operate in the field, taking a much more hands on approach to enable clients to take control of their lives.
+Social workers more often operate in the field, taking a much more hands-on approach to enable clients to take control of their lives.
 They share the resources needed directly with individuals.

 Human services leaders are more focused on empowering their staff to better serve their clients rather than working directly with the public.
 To support social workers and other employees, human services leaders work to ensure the longevity of their department or agency and maximize the impact they have on the community as a whole.

 To accomplish these goals, they must use adaptive management techniques, creative problem solving, and strategic planning.
-They are not only invested in the success of their organization, they also concern themselves with the vitality of collective partnerships across the social sector they work in.
+They are not only invested in the success of their organization, but they also concern themselves with the vitality of collective partnerships across the social sector they work in.

 Human services leaders empower their staff by tearing down barriers and encouraging collaboration and connection between departments and even organizations.
 Developing a strategic plan ensures the organization is working toward common goals instead of each department or individual pursuing their own.